d3xMachina/EnvForwarder/README.md

 ENVIRONMENT_VARIABLE OPERATION REGEXP
 ```

 Each rule is on a line.
-There are two operations "ADD" and "REMOVE".
+There are three operations "APPEND", "PREPEND" and "REMOVE".
 You can do multiple operations on a single environment variable.
 For the regexp syntax check https://cplusplus.com/reference/regex/ECMAScript/

 Example of rules removing python from the environment variables to use another version :
 ```
 PATH REMOVE ;?[^;]*\\AppData\\Local\\Programs\\Python\\[^;]*
-PATH ADD C:\\MyApps\\Python310
+PATH PREPEND C:\\MyApps\\Python310
-PATH ADD C:\\MyApps\\Python310\\Scripts
+PATH PREPEND C:\\MyApps\\Python310\\Scripts
+PYTHONPATH REMOVE .*
 ```

 ## License